Can You Plant Tulips and Perennials Together?

 - The need for division

-1. Choose Perennials that Enjoy the Sun and Don't Need Intensive Maintenance
+Perennials that Enjoy the Sun and Don't Need Intensive Maintenance Are Perfect Companions

-The majority of the tulips will thrive in a flowerbed that gets a lot of sunshine and is pretty dry during the summer months.
+Keep in mind that tulips go dormant after flowering.
+Most thrive in a flowerbed that gets a lot of sunshine and is pretty dry during summer.

-You can think about perennials like catmint (Nepeta) and hardy salvia (Salvia), for example.
+For example, you can consider perennials like catmint (Nepeta) and hardy salvia (Salvia).

-I would also suggest choosing plants to grow happily at the same place for years without a need for division.
+I suggest choosing plants to grow happily in the same place for years without a need for division.
 I mean species like peonies (Paeonia), daylilies (Hemerocallis), and ornamental grasses.
-They all are a good match for tulips.
+They all are a good match for early flowering tulips.

-Also, ground covering perennials is an easy and low-maintenance option.
-If you choose plants like bigroot geraniums (Geranium macrorrhizum), it covers the ground density and hides dying tulip leaves nicely under a dense foliage cover.
+Ground-covering perennials are an even better and more low-maintenance option.
+If you choose plants like bigroot geraniums (Geranium macrorrhizum), they cover the ground density and hide dying tulip leaves nicely under a dense foliage cover.

 How to proceed in creating your flowerbed for planting tulips and perennials depends on your situation.

-If you already have a density planted area of tulips with no perennials, I would suggest waiting until all the tulips have flowered and the tops have turned brown.
-Then lift the tulip bulbs, prepare the flowerbed, plant perennials and replant the bulbs.
+If you already have a density planted area of tulips with no perennials, I suggest waiting until all the tulips have flowered and their foliage has turned brown.
+Then, lift the tulip bulbs, prepare the flowerbed, plant perennials, and replant the bulbs.
 It's a little bit more work, but in that way, you will not cut your tulip bulbs into pieces when preparing the flower bed for perennials and planting them.